claco/collectd-plugins/README.md

 If logfiles are extremely long, please place the relevant portion into the issue description, and link to a gist containing the entire logfile

+# Requirements #

+Chef 11.0 or higher required (for Chef environment use).

+## Platforms ##

+This cookbook is actively tested on the following platforms/versions:

+* Ubuntu-12.04
+* CentOS-6.3

+While not actively tested, this cookbook should also work the following platforms:

+* Debian/Mint derivitives
+* Amazon/Oracle/Scientific/RHEL

+## Cookbooks ##

+The following cookbooks are dependencies:

+* collectd

 # DESCRIPTION #

 Configure plugins for the [collectd](http://collectd.org/) monitoring daemon.

-# REQUIREMENTS #

-This cookbook has only been tested on Ubuntu 10.04.

 # USAGE #